F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

           logGroup: <YOUR_CUSTOM_LOG_GROUP>
           logStream: <YOUR_CUSTOM_LOG_STREAM>
 ```
-  2. publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (ex.
-S3, git, etc.)
+  2. publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (for example, S3, git, etc.)
   3. Update the **bigIpRuntimeInitConfig** input parameter to reference the URL of the customized configuration file.

-In order to log to an S3 Bucket:
+To log to an S3 Bucket:
   1. Ensure target S3 Logging destination exists in same region.
 See AWS's [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-buckets-s3.html) for more information.
   2. edit/modify the Telemetry Streaming (TS) declaration in the example runtime-init config file in the corresponding `payg` [runtime-init-conf-payg.yaml](../bigip-configurations/runtime-init-conf-payg.yaml) with the new `Telemetry_Consumer` configuration.

-ex.
-Replace
+Example: Replace
 ```yaml
         My_Cloudwatch:
           class: Telemetry_Consumer